AM-thedev/rust-restaurant/readme.md

 ## About The Project

 A simple Rust api for retrieving, adding, and deleting orders from a restaurant table.<br />
 Made using Axum with PostgreSQL in roughly 6 dev hours.
-A pre-filled .env file is included for convenience.<br />
+A pre-filled .env file is included for convenience.<br /><br />
-**Note:** When the backend starts 5 fake users will start making various requests to the server at random intervals.
+_**Note:** When the backend starts 5 fake users will start making various requests to the server at random intervals._

 <!-- GETTING STARTED -->